junxit/us-congress-bills-115/metadata.md

 - 2017-10-25 — Mr. Royce (CA) moved to suspend the rules and pass the bill, as amended.
 - 2017-10-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H8184-8188)
 - 2017-10-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H8184-8188)
+- 2017-10-26 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 253.